Top 8 Benefits and Most Common Applications of Automation in Healthcare

 Besides, the technology does not only recognize the textual and speech-generated data itself, but also understands aspects like intent, context, and sentiment.
 In healthcare, NLP is used for speech recognition, text examination, and translation.
 It can help make healthcare paperless.

 The technologies above make automation in healthcare possible.
 Everything revolved around AI and RPA, with other tech being the iterations of these two.
 However, each can be applied appropriately to automate almost every aspect of healthcare provision, from administrative tasks to diagnosing patients.
-To capture the broader scope of what automation promises to healthcare, it is crucial to explore some of the key benefits it brings to healthtech.
+To capture the broader scope of what automation promises to healthcare, it is crucial to explore some of the key benefits of automation it brings to healthtech.

 8 Key Advantages of Healthcare Automation Systems